Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 In 2015-2016, the CSA received a total of two new requests.
 There was no request carried forward from the previous reporting period.
 One request was carried forward to the next exercise.
 Therefore, in total, the CSA processed one privacy requests in 2015-2016.

 The following table displays the trend among requests carried forward and received in the last five fiscal years:

 The Act stipulates that privacy requests must normally be answered within 30 calendar days.
 The privacy request processed in 2015-2016 was answered in less than 15 days.

 Exceptions and exclusions invoked

 No exceptions were invoked in the processed request, the requested records were non-existent.

 Format of information disclosed

-Following the trend of previous years, all responses were disclosed on paper and no records were consulted in the Agency's reading room.
+No records were disclosed and no records were consulted in the Agency's reading room.